Discover an Affordable College Experience at St. Mary’s

 - How much financial need do you have?

-- How much does your family make and what is the size of your family?
+- How much does your family make, and what is your family size?

 How do I receive a work-study assignment?

 It depends on when you make the change.
 We award undergraduate financial aid on the basis of full-time enrollment (and full-time charges).
 If you drop during the tuition credit period, you will no longer be charged full-time tuition, which is what your aid is designed to cover.
 In this situation your aid will be reduced.